I read the announcement

 massive parking lot and squeezed into a space, hoping I could find my car when

-I went in the store, passing Starbucks and customer service, and
+I went in the store, passed by Starbucks and customer service, and

 found the winding stairwell hidden in the corner.
 Up I went to a large room